 - Obtain approval for taking the course from a Sociology Student Adviser (make and appointment).
 Student Advisers will verify that you meet the course requirements for enrolling in the course and also sign for the Department Chair.

 - Obtain approval from the Undergraduate Dean for College of Humanities and Social Sciences, located at 3413 Humanities & Social Sciences (HMNSS) building (NOT the Humanities building).
 Usually, you drop your form off at the front desk and come back for the form later that day or later in the week.

 - Take your completed 198-I form to the registrar’s office at the Student Services building to register for the course no later than the first day of instruction for the quarter in which you are enrolling during the academic year.
 If you are enrolling in summer session, you must do turn in your form at least one week prior to the start of the summer session.

 - Check your on-line enrollment to ensure that the 198-I form was processed and that you are officially enrolled in the SOC 198-I course.
 Be aware that processing the 198-I form is not automatic and can take awhile.

 How do I find an organization and site supervisor?

 You can work with an organization on campus, close to UCR, or close to where you live.
 If you need help with finding an organization, see the information below.

 Potential Sociology Internship Site Supervisors

-The organizations & site supervisors listed below have expressed interest in working with UCR sociology student interns this year & are arranged by location.
+The organizations and site supervisors listed below have expressed interest in working with UCR sociology student interns this year and are arranged by location.
 You are free to also find another organization (business, labor, community, or faith-based) near where you live that is willing to supervise your internship.
 The following websites may be useful in that effort:

 The following organizations are currently seeking student interns: